 The most famous church is the Church of Santa Catalina, located in the homonymous square.

 Built-in the 15th century by the Guzmán family and renovated several times.
 The current appearance is from the end of the 19th century, with neo-Mudejar and neo-Romanesque elements.

 Since 1930, when architectural faults were discovered after the last renovation, it has no longer served a clerical function.
 Instead, the works of art have been distributed to other churches in the area.

-The two that have some works are Church of Mercy and Church of the Virtues, located in the upper part of Conil.
+The two that have some works are the Church of Mercy and the Church of the Virtues, located in the upper part of Conil.

 Another historical monument is the Puerta de la Villa, also known as Arco de la Villa, declared a site of cultural interest.

 It dates from the early sixteenth century, and by then, it was called Puerta de Vejer since the road that led through it led to the town of this name.